nicholaslourie/opda/README.rst

 Examples
 ========
 Let's evaluate a model while accounting for hyperparameter tuning effort.
-The ``opda.nonparametric.EmpiricalDistribution`` class allows us to generate tuning curves that capture the cost-benefit trade-off.
+The :py:class:`opda.nonparametric.EmpiricalDistribution` class allows us to generate tuning curves that capture the cost-benefit trade-off.
 First, make an array of floats, ``ys``, representing the scores obtained from random hyperparameter search.
-Then, use it to instantiate ``EmpiricalDistribution`` with confidence bands:
+Then, use it to instantiate :py:class:`~opda.nonparametric.EmpiricalDistribution` with confidence bands:

 .. code-block:: python